What to Do When Everything is Your Top Priority

 Not everything you have to do is the same value.
 Consider the Pareto Principle that 80% of your results will come from 20% of your efforts.
 Figure out the 80% of your work that isn’t generating results and cut them – even if it means saying no to new clients or initiatives.

-If you’re feeling pulled in too many directions, these few changes can help ease your stress and set you up for success.
-For more great tips like these, sign up for my newsletter.
+If you feel pulled in too many directions, these changes can help ease your stress and set you up for success.

 Leave a Reply